Your Sexual Health is Important — STD Testing for Women and Men in Central PA

 If you think you and/or your partner has an STI/STD or you’re at risk for having an STI/STD, call us today to schedule your free STI testing and treatment appointment.
 Our centers are located in Central PA (Harrisburg, Middletown, and New Cumberland).

-Morning Star offers men and women free testing and treatment for chlamydia, gonorrhea, and syphilis.
+Morning Star offers men and women free testing and treatment for chlamydia, gonorrhea, syphilis and HIV.

 All of our services are free and confidential.
 You will also receive information on safe sex practices and how to reduce your risk of contracting an STI.